 Each resident will select a project from an approved project list and a project preceptor(s) will be assigned to the resident.
 Project preceptor(s) meet regularly to check in with resident(s) to assess progress, discuss barriers and provide guidance for the residency project.
-Project preceptors assist with the design of the project, data analysis, and review the NW States conference presentation and final project manuscript.
+Project preceptors assist with project design, data analysis, and review the NW States conference presentation and final project manuscript.